VolpeUSDOT/Public-Lands-Computer-Vision/YOLO/README.md

 # Arches Webcam Vehicle Count

-This script fetches the NPS Arches webcam page, resolves the current webcam image, runs YOLO vehicle detection, and writes the latest result to a JSON artifact that can be committed to GitHub.
+This script fetches the NPS Arches webcam page, resolves the current webcam image, runs YOLO vehicle detection, and writes the latest result to a .txt and JSON artifact that can be committed to GitHub.

 ## What it does